tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 {% include course_image.html url="http://docs.parseplatform.org/parse-server/guide/#getting-started" filename="parseservergettingstarted" ext_web="png" ext_print="png" alt="Parse Server getting started" caption="Parse Server getting started" %}

-The Parse Server tutorial provides a good amount of detail and handholding through the various steps.
+The Parse Server tutorial provides a fair amount of detail and handholding through the various steps.
 For the more detailed steps on connecting your app and running the server elsewhere, the tutorial links out to more information.

 ### Adsense